svtanthony/manga-tracker/README.md

 To *download* the images of a specific chapter to most recent chapter type:
  `./update.sh <MANGA_LINK/Chapter>`

-To *download* all the recent releases of the tracked manga, change the the download enable option in the script.
+To *download all* the recent releases of the tracked manga, change the the download enable option within `update.sh`.
 That way when there's an *update*, you will get a notification and download the images as well.
  `downEn="true"`

 To *automate*, look below in the scheduling section.